 Turn left on Highway 293, also known as Danny Wuerffel Way or Mid-Bay Bridge Road, by turning left on Matthew Blvd at Wells Fargo/Starbucks, then stay right at the round-about and choose your course through the Paradise Key parking lots.
 You should come out at Bonefish Grill and turn left on the sidewalk and run toward the Mid-Bay Bridge.

 After running across the bridge and through the toll area, follow the sidewalk (30 yards past the toll booth) to White Point Road.

 Mile 16.4- turn left on State Road 20.
 The first Ultra Aid station will be just before you turn on 20 and is located at Hurricanes Restaurant parking lot.

 Mile 21- Turn right and cross Highway 20 (BE CAREFUL and USE LIGHT) to Highway 85 South to FWB.

-Mile 36.8- turn left into the Elks Lodge parking lot.
-Be careful with the entrance especially if there is water standing.
-Follow cones to the finish line.
+Mile 36.8- turn left into the Elks Lodge parking lot and look for the ZARZAUR LAW FIRM finish line.